 Page Value is a metric that requires us to set a dollar value for our goals (or implement ecommerce tracking) to use.
 It’s a great way to understand the value that is being generated by the content on your website.

-It works by looking at the conversions (and transactions) that have taken place on your website and then splits the value of those goals across the pages that led to the conversion.
+It works by looking at the conversions (and transactions) that have taken place on your website and then assigns the value of those goals to the pages that led to the conversion.
 This quickly allows you to understand your top-performing content, in terms of generating actual dollars for you.

 Here you can see a goal that has an assigned value of $50.
-You can see that this value has been split between the pages leading to the conversion which means each page is given a value of $25.
+Since both pages lead to the conversion, they are both given a value of $50.

 The Page Value metric within your reports simply aggregates all of the values for all of the pages and combines it into an average.